bkfox/aircox/notes.md

 - player support diffusions with multiple archive files
 - view as grid
 - actions -> noscript case, think of accessibility
-- comments edit/remove by the poster
+- comments -> remove/edit by the author